An elevated former railroad line stretches to the horizon above a forest canopy.

 The Cross Island Trail offers views of woods, farmland, marshes and the Bay as you bike across Kent Island in Maryland.
 This flat, paved trail runs six miles, making it ideal for an easy afternoon bike ride.
 Start in the west at Terrapin Beach Park and take a break at one of the restaurants on the eastern side at Kent Narrows.
 Or, if you’re starting in the east, Terrapin Park is a great place for a picnic break or a short hike before biking back.

-Located in Laurel, Delaware, Loblolly is a five mile trail in Trap Pond State Park.
+Located in Laurel, Delaware, Bob is a roughly five-mile trail in Trap Pond State Park.
 The trail loops around the pond and also takes riders through forests, across bridges, over dams and past the historic Bethesda Church’s cemetery.
 Visitors can access a hiking path via Loblolly Trail that takes them to Cypress Point where they can also get a view of bald cypress trees.

 Jones Falls Trail is located in Baltimore, Maryland, and runs over nine miles from the Inner Harbor to northwestern Baltimore.
 While this trail is relatively hilly, it never exceeds a five percent grade and follows along the Jones Falls stream for much of its route